 4. Finally, have a look on their profile – the person who @mentioned you in the tweet.
 Try to remember the date it was sent and scroll down to that date.
 It’s worth remembering that Twitter generally can only retrieve the most recent 3,200 tweets per person, so if it was more than 3,200 tweets ago then it may be gone forever.

 Thanks for reading, I hope you have found this useful.
-For more hints, tips and general social media ramblings, please subscribe to my RSS.
+For more hints, tips and general social media ramblings, you can view our other blog posts.